tokio-rs/website/content/tokio/tutorial/spawning.md

 ## `'static` bound

-Tasks spawned by `tokio::spawn` **must** be `'static`.
-The expression being spawned must not borrow any data.
+When you spawn a task on the Tokio runtime, its type must be `'static`.
+This means that the spawned task must not contain any references to data owned outside the task.

 [[info]]
-| It is a common misconception that "being static" means "lives forever",
+| It is a common misconception that `'static` always means "lives forever",
-| however this is not the case.
+| but this is not the case.
 Just because a value is `'static` does not mean
 | that you have a memory leak.
 You can read more in [Common Rust Lifetime
 | Misconceptions][common-lifetime].